 Ok, let's start with this. . .I don't like writing about myself and I have never been good at the "30 second elevator speech".
-But if you'd to know more about my background, read on:
+But if you'd to know more about my background and what drives me, read on...

-Before venturing out on my own, I served as the SVP of Marketing, Licensing & E-Commerce for Haggar Clothing Co, holding responsibility for branding, advertising, consumer insights, & licensing partnerships.
-I spearheaded the growth of Haggar's online business.
-My team led a major corporate brand “re-fresh” with the goal of strengthening the brand's relationship with current customers while acquiring new ones to the brand.
-We launched the innovative “Slacks are Back” campaign utilizing traditional, digital, social and experiential media.
-The result was a significant and measured improvement in Brand Awareness and Favorability among all generations, an effort that earned me a nomination in 2013 for “CMO of the Year” in DFW.
-Yeah, I'll admit it was a cool moment, and I'm ok that I lost to Sheryl Adkins-Green of Mary Kay!
+Before venturing out on my own, I served as the SVP of Marketing, Licensing & E-Commerce for Haggar Clothing Co where we spearheaded the initial growth of Haggar's online business and led a major corporate brand “re-fresh”, highlighted by the innovative “Slacks are Back” campaign.
+The effort earned me a nomination in 2013 for “CMO of the Year” in DFW.
+I'll admit it was a cool moment for me and my team, and I'm ok that I lost to Sheryl Adkins-Green of Mary Kay.
+Really, I am!

-I originally moved to Texas from New York to work for JC Penney, which I did for seven years, starting as a Brand Director and ultimately serving as the VP, Men’s & Kid’s Private Brands, responsible for leading the design, product development & trend teams that drove JCP’s private label brands with an annual sales volume of over $2.7 billion.
-During my tenure, our team drove private brand penetration in our business areas from 37% to 52% while enhancing brand projection, improving product quality and increasing overall margins.
-And I did this during the transitional eras between Mike Ullman and Ron Johnson, both of whom I learned quite a bit from.
+We originally made our way to Texas from New York / New Jersey so I could work for JC Penney, starting as a Brand Director and ultimately serving as the VP for Men’s & Kid’s Private Brands, leading the design, product development & trend teams that drove JCP’s private label brands with an annual sales volume of over $2.7 billion.
+I did this during the transitional eras between Mike Ullman and Ron Johnson, both of whom I learned a considerable amount from.
 Imagine that.